oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Exploiting Stolen Access Tokens ({{consequence-at}})
 * Client Hijacking ({{consequence-hijack}})

-Exposing the access token to the JavaScript application is the core idea behind the architecture pattern of the token-mediating backend.
-As a result, the access token becomes vulnerable to token theft by malicious JavaScript.
+Exposing the access token to the browser-based application is the core idea behind the architecture pattern of the token-mediating backend.
+As a result, the access token becomes vulnerable to token theft by malicious browser-based code.

 #### Mitigated Attack Scenarios